nishalbarman/vivahit/README.md

 ## Overview

-Welcome to our cool dashboard made with React.js and Chart.js!
+Welcome to our simple easy to use dashboard made with React.js and Chart.js!
 It helps you see live cryptocurrency rates in a really easy way.

 ### Quick Start